CanberkTimurlenk/CarRentalApp/README.md

 Result Types

-* Service Methods could returns a custom type which could include success flag, message and if existed also data could be returnable from the service methods
+* Service Methods could returns a custom type which could include success flag, message and if existed also could be returned from the service methods

 Autofac IOC Container